dacarras/r4sda/README.md

   - The goal of r4sda is to make it easier to work with data from large scale assessment studies.
-  - Is a collection of simple, wrapper functions, mainly, generated to resolve common tasks when working with data from large scale assessment, secondary data from large national records, or other examples of daa with nested observations
+  - Is a collection of simple wrapper functions, mainly, generated to solve common tasks when working with data from large scale assessment, secondary data from large national records, or other examples of daa with nested observations
-  - It generates tables, variables, weights, and other objects to aid large scale assessment data analysis
+  - It generates tables, variables, weights, and other objects to aid data analysis
   - It relies on libraries such as: dplyr, stringr, purrr among others

-# Pendings

-  - add sample data to show functions examples
-  - add a viggnete
-  - add merge function

-# Done

-  - add functions for weights in mixed models, methods a and method b, also called normalized and effective sample size weights
-  - add mean score within observations
-  - add check cluster id function

 ## Installation